Transitional Conditional Independence: Applications to Graphical Models

-Here we collect the formal rules that $\sigma$-separation satisfies.
-Note that these rules match the rules of transitional conditional independence in Theorem \ref{thm:separoid_axioms-tci}.
-The proofs will be given in Appendix \ref{sec:supp:separoid-rules-sigma}.
-We formally show that the subsets of $J \cup V$ of a CDMG $\Gk(V|\doit(J))$ together with the relations $=$, $\ins$, $\Perp^\sigma$, operation $\cup$ and element $\emptyset$ form a $J$-$\emptyset$-separoid, see Appendix \ref{sec:sym-sep-asym-sep} Definition \ref{def:t-k-separoid}.
+We now turn to id-separation.
+Note that these rules match the rules of transitional conditional independence in \Cref{thm:separoid_axioms-tci}.
+We formally show that the subsets of $J \dcup V$ of a CDAG $\Gk$ together with the relations $=$, $\ins$, $\Perp^{\id}$, operation $\cup$ and element $\emptyset$ form a $J$-$\emptyset$-separoid, see \Cref{def:t-k-separoid}.